minio/docs/source/reference/minio-mc/mc-cp.rst

         :mc:`alias <mc alias>` of a target S3-compatible host.

-      - Replace :mc-cmd:`TGTPATH <mc cp TARGET>` with the path to the object on the target S3-compatible host. :mc-cmd:`mc cp` uses the ``SRCPATH`` object names when creating objects on the target host.
+      - Replace :mc-cmd:`TGTPATH <mc cp TARGET>` with the path to the object on the target S3-compatible host. :mc:`mc cp` uses the ``SRCPATH`` object names when creating objects on the target host.